fharris/oke-oidcs-gcp/README.md

 Retain the PROJECT_NUMBER.

-## 2. enable APIs for the project
+## 2. enable billing for the project

-Enable the IAM, Resource Manager, Service Account Credentials, and Security Token Service APIs.

    Dont forget verifing that billing is enabled for your oke-oidc-gcp Google Cloud project.